-The species lives in incredibly cold water (up to -1°C), at depths of 250-400 feet, and has a natural supply of antifreeze in its body to keep its blood moving freely.
+Despite looking incredibly fearsome, the seawolf is only dangerous when defending itself outside the water.
+Seawolves live in incredibly cold water (up to -1°C), at depths of 250-400 feet, and have a natural supply of antifreeze to keep their blood moving freely.

 Anglerfish – also known as Hell’s fishermen – typically have three long filaments sprouting from the middle of their heads along with large upward-pointing mouths.
 They can be found worldwide on many different levels of the ocean.
 Some live in the open water, some dwell on the ocean floor, others in the deep sea, some on the continental shelf, and some in our nightmares.

 Stargazers, so called because they have eyes on the tops of their head, are venomous fish found in shallow waters around the world.
 They bury themselves in the sand and have a worm-shaped lure growing out of their mouth which they use to catch prey passing over head.
 Those cunning little monsters.

 When scientists discovered a fish with unusual fangs made of bone in a Burmese stream early in 2009, they nicknamed it the Dracula fish.
 Researchers from London's Natural History Museum say that male Dracula fish use their fangs to fight each other - but do not appear to draw blood.
 What gentlemen.

 We bet you can’t guess why the stonefish has its name.
 Highly venomous and dangerous to humans, stonefish are found in the coastal regions of Indo-Pacific oceans.
 Stonefish have poisonous spikes at the base of their needle-like dorsal fin spines which stick up when disturbed or threatened – just like a nightmarish undersea hedgehog.